How to attend San Diego Comic-Con at Home: Everything you need to know

 With a host of superhero films due for release later this year and in early 2021, we’re bound to see their stars appear via satellite link to promote their work.

-Wonder Woman 1984 is set for release on 14th August, so hopefully Gal Gadot and Chris Pine will be virtually stopping by during SDCC, while Zack Snyder’s cut of Justice League is due out in 2021 so hopefully the director be appearing on a panel to dish the dirt.
+Wonder Woman 1984 is set for release on 14th August, so hopefully Gal Gadot and Chris Pine will be virtually stopping by during SDCC (especially since Kristen Wiig is already taking part in one online panel), while Zack Snyder’s cut of Justice League is due out in 2021 so hopefully the director be appearing on a panel to dish the dirt.

 Other films set for release include Robert Pattinson’s The Batman, Godzilla v Kong, Jurassic World: Dominion, The Suicide Squad sequel and the long-awaited Avatar 2 so hopefully this year’s Comic Con will see virtual panels with the likes of Millie Bobby Brown, Alexander Skarsgârd, Chris Pratt, Bryce Dallas Howard, Sam Neill, Jeff Goldblum, Laura Dern, Margot Robbie and other stars.